astrobytes-edu/astr596-modeling-universe/01-course-info/01-astr596-syllabus-fall25.md

 - **Prerequisites:** Physics 196; MATH 254 or 342A; or equivalent with instructor permission, or graduate standing
 - **Meeting Time:** Fridays 11:00 AM - 1:40 PM
 - **Format:** ~30-45min lecture review + 2h hands-on project work
-- **Location:** Physical Sciences 256
+- **Location:** PS-256
 - **Course Website:** <https://astrobytes-edu.github.io/astr596-modeling-universe/>
+(*All course material and information will be posted here.*)
 - **Virtual Tutor:** [✨ASTR 596: Modeling the Universe Tutor✨ *(Custom GPT)*](https://chatgpt.com/g/g-68aabb9278d08191926feb3f5512686c-astr-596-modeling-the-universe-tutor)
 - **Platforms:** Canvas, Slack, GitHub Classroom

 ### Class Meeting Structure

-#### Pre-Class Preparation (Required)
+**Pre-Class Preparation *(Required)*:**

 - Complete assigned readings on course website.
 - Review project requirements if new project assigned.
-- Prepare questions on material and implementation challenges.
+- Prepare questions on reading material and assigned project implementation challenges.

-#### Friday Class Sessions
+**Friday Class Sessions:**

 - **11:00-11:40 AM:** Interactive review of the week's concepts, Q&A on required course readings, clarification of project requirements.
 - **11:40 AM-1:40 PM:** Hands-on project work with pair programming, implementation support, and peer collaboration.

 ## Course Description

 This course provides a hands-on introduction to the practice and theory of scientific computing, with an emphasis on numerical methods and machine learning, applied to astrophysical problems.
-Beginning with Python programming fundamentals and object-oriented design, the course progresses through sophisticated numerical methods including N-body dynamics, Monte Carlo radiative transfer, Bayesian inference, Gaussian processes, and culminates with neural networks.
+Beginning with Python programming fundamentals and object-oriented design, the course progresses through sophisticated numerical methods including N-body dynamics, Monte Carlo radiative transfer (MCRT), Bayesian inference and MCMC, Gaussian processes, and culminates with neural networks.
 Students will implement all algorithms from first principles ("glass box" approach) before transitioning to modern frameworks (JAX ecosystem).
 The course emphasizes professional software development practices, responsible AI integration, and preparation for computational research and industry careers.

 **Important Note:** I'm not testing your astrophysics knowledge.
 All necessary equations and scientific background will be provided.
 Your task is to learn and understand the scientific concepts, implement them correctly in Python, and connect the computation to the astrophysics.
 The focus is on computational thinking and implementation skills that transfer to any research domain.